fabioalves98/IntelChair/docs/docs/developer/mobile.md

 #Mobile Application
 The mobile application is built using HTML, CSS, JavaScript and Ionic.
 It allows the user to interact with the system by providing features such as manual control and navigation.
-The app interact  with ROS (wheelchair) through [Roslibjs](http://wiki.ros.org/roslibjs), uses WebSockets to connects with the chair via rosbridge, which provides publishing, subscribing and other essential ROS functionality.
+The app interacts  with the wheelchair through [Roslibjs](http://wiki.ros.org/roslibjs), a javascript library that provides publishing, subscribing and other tools to connect to ROS using WebSockets via rosbridge.

-Beyond the front-end in terms of communication with the chair we use functions that work as a set of wrapper methods, that simplify the interation with the ROS system.
-The following function is an example of that wrapper method, receive the topic's name, a type and the data and publish the information in the right topic:
+Apart from the front-end, in terms of communication with the chair, we use functions that work as a set of wrapper methods, that simplify the interation with the ROS system.
+The following function is an example of that wrapper method, that receives the topic's name and type as well as the data the caller wants to publish in the previously mentioned topic.

 ```
 function publish_info(topic, msg_type, data){